CodeSignDesign/countdown-clock/README.md

-# Countdown Clock
+# Clock and Countdown Timer
-This Countdown Clock is made in JavaScript.
+These Clocks and Countdown Timer are made in JavaScript.